Xieyyyy/kddrebuttal/README.md

 ## 1. Introduction

-The anonymous repository is built for showing the supplementary experiments during the rebuttal and response period of paper "LAMEE: A Light All-MLP Framework Leveraging Joint Time-Frequency Information for Time Series Prediction" (paper id 191) in SIGKDD 2023.
+We have created an anonymous repository specifically designed to showcase supplementary experiments during the rebuttal and response period for the paper titled 'LAMEE: A Light All-MLP Framework Leveraging Joint Time-Frequency Information for Time Series Prediction' (paper ID 191) in SIGKDD 2023.

-Sperifically, we conduct three types of supplementary experiments:
+The supplementary experiments can be classified into three types:
 > E1: Supplementary performance comparisons.

 > E2: Supplementary effeciency comparisons.

-> E3: A visualization for comparison between high-dimensional embeddings and raw features.
+> E3: A visualization comparing high-dimensional embeddings and raw features

 ## 2. Supplementary performance comparisons

-We have utilized a fair third party benchmark that is publicly accessible ([link](https://github.com/thuml/Time-Series-Library)) to compare 14 influential time series forecasting studies that has been presented in recent years on 9 datasets (8 of which are public).
-We would like to express our sincere appreciation to the authors of this benchmark.
+We have used a publicly available and fair third-party benchmark ([link](https://github.com/thuml/Time-Series-Library)) compare 14 significant time series forecasting studies that have been presented in recent years on nine datasets, out of which eight are public.
+We would like to extend our sincere appreciation to the authors of this benchmark for their invaluable contribution.

 These compared studies are:
 > 1. Connecting the Dots: Multivariate Time Series Forecasting with Graph Neural Networks.
 KDD, 2020.
 (MTGNN) ([paper](https://dl.acm.org/doi/abs/10.1145/3394486.3403118)) ([code](https://github.com/nnzhan/MTGNN))